Transport in Nepal: Rail

 The Nepal Government Railway had operated a short narrow gauge railway, from 1927 to 1965.
 As of 2022, there are two operational railway lines in the country, both of which connect Nepal with India: the Raxaul–Sirsiya and the Jainagar–Janakpur.
 The former is a 6 km line from Raxaul, India to Sirsiya Inland Container Depot (a dry port) near Birgunj, Nepal, and is primarily used for freight transport.
-It allows container traffic to be imported to Nepal through the Sirsiya dry port container depot.
 The latter is a 51 km line from Jaynagar, India to Janakpur, Nepal, and is used primarily for passenger transport.

 Nepal and India agreed to construct 8 different India–Nepal cross-border rail lines, including the line linking Raxaul with Kathmandu, during Prime Minister K.P.
 Oli's visit to India.
 A team of technical officers visited Kathmandu to study the proposed railway from Raxaul to Kathmandu and have stated that a feasibility study of the project would begin.
 They have already identified Chobhar as the terminus of the 113 km-long line.

 The China–Nepal railway is a planned line through Kathmandu, linking the Indian Subcontinent with Lhasa in Tibet.
 It was proposed by the K.P.
 Oli government and in November 2017, Chinese media reported the arrival of a delegation of Chinese railway experts in Nepal.
 They discussed the possibility of a rail connection between China and Nepal.
 In August 2018, the two sides reached an agreement on construction details of the railway.